osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

 Understand your data
   You must understand how the data you intend to send to PI System will be organized.
-  Your OMF messages must be written so that appropriate AF templates and element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Historian, and updated with your time series data.
+  Your OMF messages must be written so that appropriate AF templates, enumerations, and element trees (with all required attributes and associated PI points) are created in PI AF and PI Data Servers, and updated with your time series data.

-Write OMF messages to create your reference model and start feeding data into PI Server After creating your development environment, you should register your development application instance with the DCM/Relay to get appropriate authorization to feed data into PI Server, and write and send OMF messages to the Relay's Ingress HTTP(S) REST endpoint.
+Write OMF messages to create your reference model and start feeding data into PI System After creating your development environment, you should register your development application instance with the DCM/Relay to get appropriate authorization to feed data into the PI System, and write and send OMF messages to the Relay's Ingress HTTP(S) REST endpoint.

 Perform cleanup steps
   You should know how to make development changes to your OMF types, instances, and links.
 You should also know what needs to be manually cleaned up, and how to troubleshoot your code.
+Note that OMF ingress supports only the creation of data in the PI System and does not support deleting of objects from the PI System.

 The sections below describe each of these points.